Illinois Organizations

 -

-This site provides a variety of opportunities for personal and professional growth for those who touch the lives of young children, ages birth through eight, with an emphasis on children with special needs.
-Services include: collaboration, funding opportunities, information and resources, linkages and networking, workshops, webinars, and conferences technical assistance and consultation.
+Illinois STAR NET provides a variety of opportunities for personal and professional growth for those who touch the lives of young children, ages birth through eight, with an emphasis on children with disabilities.
+STAR NET supports family-centered, researched and effective practices in early childhood education and care.

 -